SAP/ui5-webcomponents/packages/playground/docs/getting-started-nested.md

 `
 ```

 Check the browser to see the displayed button.
-You can now use UI5 Web Components just like normal HTML elements - set attributes on them, attach events, and more as descirbed in the documentation.
+You can now use UI5 Web Components just like normal HTML elements - set attributes on them, attach events, and more as described in the documentation.

 ### 3. Production Build